otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 * Encrypted Message
 * Finished

-All states, except the finished state, may receive the second message of a non- interactive DAKE, called the Non-Interactive-Auth.
+All states, except the finished state, may receive the second message of a non-interactive DAKE, called the Non-Interactive-Auth.

 #### The prekey server runs out of prekey messages